7orlum/SmtpTelegramGateway/README.md

     SmtpPort: 25
     # Your token for the Telegram bot, get it at https://t.me/BotFather when registering the bot
     TelegramBotToken: SPECIFY THERE TELEGRAM BOT TOKEN
-    # Define here a list of email addresses and telegram chats that will receive emails sent to these addresses.
+    # Define here a list of email addresses and Telegram chats that will receive emails sent to these addresses.
-    # Use an asterisk "*" instead of an email address to send all emails to some telegram chat
+    # Use an asterisk "*" instead of an email address to send all emails to some Telegram chat
     # If you specify a Telegram user chat, the user must be subscribed to the bot
     # If you specify a Telegram group chat, you may need to add a minus sign prior to the group id, the bot must be added to the group
     # If you specify a Telegram channel chat, you may need to add -100 prior to the channel id, the bot must be added to the channel admins and given the right "Post in the channel"
     # For public channel chat, you can specify the channel public @username instead of the channel id
     Routing:
       - Email: "*"
         TelegramChat: SPECIFY THERE TELEGRAM USERID, GROUPID, CHANNELID OR @USERNAME
       - Email: example@test.com
         TelegramChat: SPECIFY THERE TELEGRAM USERID, GROUPID, CHANNELID OR @USERNAME
     # Logging Level.
 Set to Debug to see the details of the communication between your mail program and the gateway.
     # Set to Error to see less information